abdrahmansoltan/Learning-Notes/Computer Science/Data Structures & Algorithms/5-PS-Arrays.md

   - output: `[[1, 5], [6, 9]]`

 - Explanation:

-  - We need to first find the position of the new interval in the intervals (we need to skip the intervals that come before the new interval)
+  - We need to first find the position of the new interval in the intervals, we do this by checking if the `start` time of the new interval is less than the `end` time of the current interval.
+  - We have 3 possible cases:
+    - new interval is before the current interval -> we add the current interval to the `merged` intervals and move to the next interval
+    - new interval is after the current interval -> we add the new interval to the `merged` intervals and assign the current interval to be the new interval
+    - new interval overlaps with the current interval -> we merge the two intervals and assign the current interval to be the new interval
   - Once we find the position of the new interval, we can **merge** it with the intervals that overlap with it
     ![insert interval](./img/insert-interval-1.png)

+  - Merging is done by setting:

+    - the `start` time of the new interval to the `min` of the `start` time of the new interval and the current interval
+    - the `end` time of the new interval to the `max` of the `end` time of the new interval and the current interval

   - Finally, we can add the new interval to the merged intervals and add the rest of the intervals that come after the new interval

+- Time complexity: `O(n)`
+- Space complexity: `O(n)` because of the merged intervals (output)

 ```py
 def insert(intervals, newInterval):